 The projects are expected to result in the construction of facilities designed to produce liquid hydrocarbons in the form of sustainable aviation fuel and renewable gasoline.
 These fuels, when used for transportation, should have a net-zero greenhouse-gas footprint as measured across the entire lifecycle, based on the Argonne National Laboratory’s GREET model.

 The Argonne GREET model counts carbon reductions toward sustainability, but it also looks at other factors, such as land use contributing to the food chain, the effect on water resources, and reducing other forms of waste.
 It’s a whole-picture model, and we use it to guide our thinking to make our projects even better.

-Gevo has approximately 48 million gallons per year of contracts signed for a mix of jet fuel and renewable gasoline products, representing approximately $1.5 billion of revenue across the life of the contracts.
+Gevo has approximately 48 million gallons per year of contracts signed for a mix of jet fuel and renewable premium gasoline products, representing approximately $1.5 billion of revenue across the life of the contracts.
 Gevo anticipates signing take-or-pay contracts with additional customers in 2021.
 Additional contracts are expected to support additional Net-Zero projects.

 Gevo is planning to close and begin construction of its first RNG project in 2021.
-Known as the NW Iowa Project, this facility will produce RNG by using anaerobic digesters to convert manure from dairy cows into RNG.
+Known as the NW Iowa Project, this Project will produce RNG by using anaerobic digesters to convert manure from dairy cows into RNG.
 RNG production is expected to begin in 2022.
 Citigroup is arranging the debt financing.
 Gevo plans to sell most of the gas to the RNG market in California and use some of the biogas generated from this project at its renewable hydrocarbons plant, for example, at Lake Preston, South Dakota, Luverne, Minnesota, and/or other sites.